 • Dataset Path

 Specify the dataset location.
-For AWS S3, use the full path in the format.
+For AWS S3 & GCP GCS, use the full path in the format.

 e.g., s3://your-bucket/your-file.jsonl